WilderFury 2 Fight Week preview: Big stakes for boxing

 If this is your attitude, it’s time to wake up and get excited about a thrilling heavyweight matchup again.

 The fight takes place at the MGM Grand Garden Arena in Las Vegas, and airs on Fox PPV on Saturday, February 22, starting with undercard fights at 9 p.m.
 ET/6 p.m.
 PT.
-It also available via ESPN+ and various satellite providers.
+It is also available via ESPN+ and various satellite providers.

 If you missed the first fight, get started by watching the highlights.